 How to secure your account in Dopamine App

 Being a fully non-custodial application, Dopamine allows you to be in complete control of your funds as long as you secure your account properly.
-To do so and begin your journey into the crypto world safely, read your guide and follow our best practices.
+To do so and begin your journey into the crypto world safely, read our guide and follow some best practices.

 Setting up a strong password in Dopamine to secure your account

-Once you’re in the “Home” section of Dopamine, the first thing you need to do is secure your account.
-To do that, either press the setting button in the top left corner of the screen or swipe right.
+Once you’re in the “Home” section of Dopamine App, the first thing you need to do is secure your account.
+To do that, either press the Setting button in the top left corner of the screen or swipe right.
 Then press “Secure your account” to begin the process.

 Here you can set up a strong password to secure your Dopamine account.
 The password must be at least 9 characters long.
 When you set up a password, you should include a capital letter, a number, and a special character.
 The stronger the password, the safer the coins.